 This writer does not pretend to be an energy expert but is intrigued by the above comments.
-Indeed, the overwhelming hype concerning the end of fossil fuel, and related hype concerning mostly taxpayer subsidised alternative energy, reminds one the so-called “Club of Rome” hype in the 1970s when the green lobby was predicting that the world would run out of food.
+Indeed, the overwhelming hype concerning the end of fossil fuel, and related hype concerning mostly taxpayer subsidized alternative energy, reminds one of the so-called “Club of Rome” hype in the 1970s when the green lobby was predicting that the world would run out of food.

 US Foreign Policy Aiming to Cut out Iranian Supply